Al-Zuq al-Tahtani

 Al-Zuq al-Tahtani was a Palestinian Arab village in the Safad Subdistrict.
 It was depopulated during the 1947–1948 Civil War in Mandatory Palestine on May 11, 1948, by the Palmach's First Battalion of Operation Yiftach.
 It was located 30 km northeast of Safad.

 History

+In historical sources, the name "al-Zuq" initially referred specifically to the area now known as Al-Zuq al-Tahtani, located several kilometers south of Al-Zuq al-Fawqani.
+Over time, the name was gradually extended northward and began to apply to the adjacent village as well.
+This shift in toponymic usage is evident in 19th-century geographic records, including works by Edward Robinson, the French military map compiled by Charles Gélis, and the Survey of Western Palestine.
+Researchers have noted that this kind of name transfer between neighboring locations is a recognized feature of Palestinian toponymy.

 In 1875, Victor Guérin noted it south of Al-Zuq al-Fawqani, but with lesser important ruins.